(Originally published in the Anchorage Press, June, 2000. All audio unique to Primer for a Descent Into Novelty, Esalen, March, 1996)

 Aside from breaking the law, the drug's only danger was, as Terence put it, "death by astonishment."

-What intrigued me most about DMT was how Terence claimed to have encountered other beings while in its thrall.
-At the conference, Terence alternately described these entities as "self-dribbling jeweled basketballs" and "self-transforming-elf-machines" (STEMS).
+What intrigued me most about DMT was how Terence claimed to have encountered sentient beings while in its thrall.
+At the conference, he alternately described these entities as "self-dribbling jeweled basketballs" and "self-transforming-elf-machines" (STEMS).
 What intrigued him was the commonality of DMT users' experiences.
-Most could relate to his description of how, after two or three hits, one would encounter a "hive" or "dome" that existed beyond a hyper-dimensional "membrane".
+Many could relate to his description of how, after two or three hits, one would encounter a "hive" or "dome" that existed beyond a hyper-dimensional "membrane".
 Some at the conference had even encountered STEMS themselves.

 "It is not subtle," said Terence.
 "These things mob you like badly-trained Rottweilers."

 All told, if psilocybin catalyzed human consciousness, Terence McKenna catalyzed my own.
-The day after he and I parted ways, after hearing me gush about the conference, a stranger at a dinner party set a vial of orange powder on the table in front of me.
+The day after he and I parted ways, a stranger at a dinner party — after hearing me earnestly gush about the conference — set a vial of orange powder on the table in front of me.
 It smelled a bit like mothballs.

 What happened next was one of the most profound experiences of my life.
-It precipitated an adventure that led me to Egypt, India and finally to London where I wrote and published a book about the whole shebang, a book in which both DMT and Terence feature:
+It precipitated an adventure that led me to Egypt, India and finally to London where I published a novel about the whole shebang — a book in which both DMT and Terence feature:

 In the intervening years, Terence and I e-mailed sporadically but when I went to his website for his Hawaiian address in order to send him a copy of my book, I found the following message from his agent, Dan Levy.
 I'm not ashamed to say I cried.